genevate/style_guides/programming/languages/ruby.md

 * Use `#to_i` for explicit conversion of an object to an integer.
 Useful when forcing an object to convert to an integer.
 Example: "1234".to_i.
 * Use `#to_int` for implicit conversion of an object to an integer.
 Useful when building an object that might need to behave like an integer.
-Ruby calls `#to_int` when processing object that behave like integers.
+Ruby calls `#to_int` when processing objects that behave like integers.

 ## Strings